olliepalmer/parallel-worlds-course/pages/podcast/w05e05-interview-tim-clare.md

 has_children: false
 ---

-# Week 05 Episode 05: Interview with Tim timclarepoet
+# Week 05 Episode 05: Interview with Tim Clare
 {: .no_toc}

 ### Table of contents